DFE-Digital/ecf-gov-guidance/content/nominate-induction-tutor.md

 $CTA

-To set up training for your early career teachers, you need to nominate an induction tutor for every early career teacher.
+To set up training for your early career teachers, you need to nominate an induction tutor.

-You can use the same induction tutor for all of your early career teachers.
+You need to use the same induction tutor for all of your early career teachers.

 ^There are also other steps to [set up training for your early career teachers](/set-up-training-for-your-early-career-teachers).^